akhealth/EIS-Modernization/vendor-onboarding-checklist.md

 # Access procedures

 This section outlines procedures to grant access.
-Access to DHSS managed resources must be formally requested, sponsored and granted.
+Access to DOH managed resources must be formally requested, sponsored and granted.
 All vendor access requests must be submitted through the EIS-M PMO.